 3. Supporting the effectiveness of existing competency models

-4. Enhancing inter-organizational networking
+4. Promoting inter-organizational networking

-5. Bolstering change initiatives
+5. Bolstering change initiatives and

 6. Turbo-charging internal communications

-P2P is not only a way to develop people, but it is also an organizational skill.
-This skill can help a company to become more adaptive and responsive to outside market forces.
-This is a critical skill in an age where industry-wide disruptions are the norm, not the exception.
+This skill helps a company to become more adaptive and responsive to outside market forces.
+This capability is critical in an age where industry-wide disruptions are the norm, not the exception.
 When people in a company learn how to learn, the organization increases its capacity to adapt and change.
 Peer-to-Peer Networking offers both a flexible, low-cost approach to develop these organizational skills with employees either face-to-face on-site or digitally.

-Searching for a flexible, low-cost approach to develop organizational skills led to the development of CoachingOurselves.
+Searching for a flexible, low-cost approach to develop organizational skills led to the development of CoachingOurselves©.
 One of the founders, Phil LeNir was an engineer at a small Canadian software company.
 He wanted to provide development opportunities for his co-workers.
 However when he inquired at McGill University about providing such development courses, he realized that he did not have the adequate budget to do so.
 The idea of bringing the classroom into the workplace was born through his interaction with Professor Henry Mintzberg at McGill University.

-Lufthansa has improved upon this enhancement model.
-Managers who are sent to the prestigious International Master Program in Practicing Management (IMPM) (offered by McGill University in Montreal) are asked to continue their learning via a P2P process after their workshops.
+Lufthansa improved upon this enhancement model.
+Managers who are sent to the prestigious International Master Program in Practicing Management (IMPM offered by McGill University in Montreal) are asked to continue their learning via a Peer-to-Peer process after their workshops.
 5 other employees who have not attended the formal sessions join this Peer-to-Peer Networking group.